 "Now when you, Tobit, and Sarah prayed, it was I who presented the record of your prayer before the Glory of the Lord; and likewise whenever you used to bury the dead.
 When you did not hesitate to get up and leave your dinner in order to go and bury that dead man."
 Tobit 12:12-13

-According to the Book of Tobit, burying the dead was an important work of charity: “I had performed many charitable deeds for my kindred. … I would give my bread to the hungry and clothing to the naked.
+The Book of Tobit shows us that burying the dead is an important work of charity: “I had performed many charitable deeds for my kindred. … I would give my bread to the hungry and clothing to the naked.
 If I saw one of my people who died and been thrown behind the wall of Nineveh, I used to bury him” (Tobit 1:16-17).
+In burying the dead, the innate dignity of the human person, soul and body, is recognized and honored.
+We are called to mourn and pray for those who have died, to entrust them to God and to comfort their loved ones.
+Through this Work, we see the importance of compassion for others and the need to treat everyone with the dignity and respect they deserve as people created by a loving God.
+Loving others, even after death, is what Jesus’ and his disciples teach us to do.
+It is how we as Christians, show our love for God, by loving others.

 This month's Saintly Inspiration comes from: